uukhas/ls-scan/README.rst

    It is overwritten by static ``ndots`` attribute (if exists) of model scenario.

+-P <number of threads>:
+   A number of parallel versions to launch.

 -S <model scenario>:
    A path for model scenario script (a ``python`` program).
    The file will owerride the one in a cwd.